 A way to get around this would be to find a list of settings you do not have and use Google to figure out sleight of hand tricks to potentially get around these or implement them in another way.

 So, you’ve got your console stream all set up and ready to go, but you don’t know how to market it?
 Well, marketing a console stream is generally the same as a normal stream but there can be a few key differences.

 There are plenty of discord servers, twitter groups, Facebook profiles, and more dedicated to helping you grow your console stream, but you can use some extra SEO and choice keywords to draw in fans of the console gaming genre as a whole.
 By using consistent keywords which are often specific to consoles themselves, you can gain the views of your fellow XBOX or PS4 players.

 This can be done by including words such as console, [console game], XBOX, PS4, controller, joycon, etc in your descriptions or titles.
 It can also be done by utilizing the Twitch tags function, which allows you to describe your stream by tagging it with pre-defined words which Twitch presents to viewers as a filter option.

 Tips to Growing Your Stream as a Console Streamer

 There are plenty of ways that you can grow your stream on a console, with varying degrees of difficulty and complexity.
 We came up with the following list:

 Getting an Elgato capture card to take console streams to the next level

 This is probably the best way for you to take your console stream to the next stage.
-An Elgato capture card is a device that allows you to route the capture data from your console to your PC – it can then be applied to software such as Streamlabs OBS to allow you to have the full streaming experience.
+An Elgato capture card is a device that allows you to route the capture data from your console to your PC – it can then be applied to software such as Streamlabs to allow you to have the full streaming experience.

 There are multiple types of Elgato capture cards; one which you can plug in using a USB and one which is inserted into the hardware of a desktop computer.
 Elgato also has a wide range of streaming products such as key lights and green screens.